-Solar energy is a good option for Hoosiers to heat water and air in their homes and businesses.
-Hoosiers can also use solar photovoltaic (PV) panels to offset their traditional electricity use from the electric grid.
-As of June 2014, Indiana has about 93 megawatts (MW) of solar PV installed, most of which is sold to Indiana utilities through purchase power agreements.
+Solar energy is a good option for Hoosiers to create electricity and heat water and air in their homes and businesses.
+As of January 2015, Indiana has about 101 megawatts (MW) of solar PV installed, most of which is sold to Indiana utilities through purchase power agreements.
 This map shows Indiana's solar resource potential.

 This page features brief explanations of how solar technology works and lists local and federal funding and incentives for solar technologies.